| Trading on a margined basis in foreign exchange

 currency that greatly exceeds the account value

 of the trader.
-Let's take the following example:
+Let's take the following example: Example: Trader x has an account with EUR

 50'000 with ACM.
 He trades ticket sizes of 1'000'000